yingying96/hats-ci/guidetohats.md

 ## Step 0.
 Pre-requisite
-Ensure that you have already downloaded the latest version of [hats-ci](https://github.com/younglim/hats-ci)
+Ensure that you have already downloaded the latest version of [hats-ci](https://github.com/younglim/hats-ci) Basic understanding of robot framework (Link to robot framework guide here)

 ## Step 1.
 Check out the folder structure

 After downloading the latest version of hats-ci, you will see hats folder.

-Navigate to the robot_automation folder
+Navigate to the robot_automation folder as shown below to explore the folder structure

     hats
     ├── robot_automation